openstack/openstack-manuals/doc/common/glossary.rst

    Bare Metal service

-      OpenStack project that provisions bare metal, as opposed to virtual, machines.
+      OpenStack project that provisions bare metal, as opposed to virtual machines.
 The code name for the project is ironic.

    base image